 Unlock untapped business opportunities in Latin America and the Caribbean through the region’s most trusted development partner!

-Working as a System for Greater Impact and Scale.
+Working as a system for greater impact and scale.

 The Office of Institutional Integrity (OII) is an independent office of the IDB Group created to safeguard IDB Group-financed projects and services throughout the transaction cycle.

-Whether you are a new supplier or an experienced contractor, this is your gateway to becoming part of IDB-financed projects that drive sustainable development and inclusive growth across Latin America and the Caribbean.
+Whether you are a new supplier or an experienced contractor, this is your gateway to becoming part of IDB-financed projects that drive sustainable development and growth across Latin America and the Caribbean.